craciunBogdan/mc-prototype/README.md

 As of right now, the prototype can only do the following:
 * Play a series of specified frequencies for a specified duration
+* Record a series of sounds and see what frequencies were played and for what duration (There is some leeway when it comes to what frequencies are the same.
+As long as there is a 50 Hz difference between 2 frequencies, they are considered one and the same).
 * Record the currently loudest frequency (kinda)